89luca89/distrobox/docs/usage/distrobox-create.md

 # NAME

 	distrobox create
-	distrobox-create

 # DESCRIPTION

-distrobox-create takes care of creating the container with input name and image.
+`distrobox create` takes care of creating the container with input name and image.
 The created container will be tightly integrated with the host, allowing sharing of the HOME directory of the user, external storage, external usb devices and graphical apps (X11/Wayland), and audio.